rostro36/Notes/Big Data/Week 03/03_readings.md

-# Big Data Week 03
+# Big Data Week 03 readings

 ## Use case
 Store very large data sets reliably and to stream those data sets at high bandwidth to user applications.